 - Anxiety or depression

-- Dentures that fit badly
+- Dentures don’t fit well

 - Reaction to certain toothpastes or mouthwashes

 - Thrush (a yeast infection in your mouth)

 Burning mouth syndrome is more common in women than men.
 You might be more likely to get it if you’re:

 Burning Mouth Syndrome Diagnosis